shaneajeffery/shane-jeffery.com/src/content/about.md

   title: |

   description: |

-    A full stack engineer and technical lead that loves all things Javascript with special emphasis on the React (Zustand, Redux / RTK, React Query, Apollo, NextJS, Astro) and Node ecosystems (Express, GraphQL, NestJS, DrizzleORM, Postgres, MongoDB).
-I am used to working in a containerized environment leveraging Docker and Kubernetes on top of either AWS or Azure.
+    As a seasoned full stack engineer and technical lead, I possess a strong affinity for JavaScript, particularly within the React and Node ecosystems.
+My expertise extends to frameworks and libraries such as Zustand, Redux/RTK, React Query, Apollo, NextJS, and Astro, as well as technologies like Express, GraphQL, NestJS, DrizzleORM, Postgres, and MongoDB.
+I am adept at navigating containerized environments using Docker and Kubernetes atop AWS or Azure infrastructure.

     &nbsp;

-    Currently (March 2024), I am spending my time learning Go through Educative.io to further my ability to run the full-stack.
+    Currently, I am dedicating myself to expanding my skill set by delving into Go programming through Educative.io, enhancing my proficiency in managing the full stack.

     &nbsp;

-    I thrive in dynamic environments where I can leverage my expertise to drive impactful change.
-While I'm open to exploring various sectors, I've discovered a deep passion for both healthcare and education.
-I'm drawn to these fields because I see them as areas with untapped potential, ripe for innovation and improvement.
-My goal is to make a significant difference where it matters most.
+    My professional journey is characterized by a preference for dynamic environments where I can apply my knowledge to drive meaningful change.
+While my experience spans various sectors, I have developed a deep passion for healthcare and education due to their potential for innovation and advancement.
+My aim is to contribute significantly to these areas, effecting positive change where it is most impactful.

     &nbsp;

-    One of my greatest joys is leading teams through technical challenges.
-I find fulfillment in mentoring others, paying forward the invaluable guidance I've received throughout my career.
-I believe in fostering a culture of growth and collaboration, where everyone has the opportunity to thrive and succeed.
+    One of my greatest joys is leading teams through technical hurdles and guiding them to success.
+I prioritize mentorship, drawing from the invaluable support I've received in my own career.
+I believe in cultivating a culture of growth and collaboration, ensuring that every team member has the opportunity to flourish.

     &nbsp;